How to Make Winning Decisions

 -

-I'm ready to make a decision when ...
+I feel good about a decision when ...

 -